Cpruce/cpruce.github.com/_posts/2017-08-26-data-gynecologist.md

 ## It Depends

 The above is half-joking, half-serious.
-The underlying notion is that there exists a large intersection between data science and the life sciences.
+The underlying notion is there exists a large intersection between data science and the life sciences.

 Early in 2017, Kaggle, Intel, and MobileODT released a cervical cancer screening competition.
 The goal of the challenge was to identify which type of cervix was present given an image.
 In classifying cervix type correctly, doctors can prescribe the appropriate treatment for cancer, thus further mitigating future risk.